 “You are not what you think you are.
 There is a glory to your life that your Enemy fears, and he is hell-bent on destroying that glory before you act on it.”
 (John Eldredge in Waking the Dead)

-Next time I will finish this three-week series with the other discoveries that restored my heart to what He had always designed it to be.
+Next time I will finish this short series with the other discoveries that restored my heart to what He had always designed it to be.